UofCStatDeptConsult/uofcstatdeptconsult.github.io/_pages/schedule.md

 __Note: after 5pm, the Jones building has restricted entry, but you can access the building via Kent.
 If you struggle to find your way in, email Claire: cdonnat@uchicago.edu.__

 ## Scheduling a Consult

+You can also schedule a consult beforehand to provide our consultants with additional information before the actual meeting.
 To schedule a consult with our team of consultants, please choose an appointment time from the widget below (or using [the following link](https://appt.link/stats-consultings-meetings-bg7fl48m/60-minute-meeting)) and fill in the form. __Make sure to use your UChicago affilated email address__ when completing the form, or we won't be able to schedule a meeting!

 After your form is submitted, our consultants will be in touch via email with the details for your remote consulting appointment, to be conducted via a teleconferencing app such as Zoom.
 We aim to give an initial response within 24 hours, and to schedule an initial meeting within the same week your request is received.